 Some of these methods are geared towards personal users and some are geared towards business environments.
 Use the section navigation menu on the left to quickly navigate to the method you’re looking for.

-How to disable Windows telemetry in the Settings menu
+How do you disable Windows telemetry in Settings?

 In Windows 11, right-click the Start button, then click Settings.